tristankechlo/TheWoolCollection/README.md

 # The Wool Collection [![Curseforge](http://cf.way2muchnoise.eu/full_821255_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/wool-collection) [![Discord](https://img.shields.io/discord/639540436524072970?color=0a48c4&label=%20&logo=discord&logoColor=FFF)](https://discord.gg/bhUaWhq)

-Adds more wool blocks to the game!
+Adds wool variants for various blocks, like fences, stairs, gates, buttons and more!

 ## New Wool Variants

 - added new wool variants
   - 16 new wool fences
   - 16 new wool fences gates
   - 16 new wool stairs
   - 16 new wool slabs
   - 16 new wool walls
   - 16 new wool buttons
   - 16 new wool pressure plates
 - right clicking with shears will drop them instantly
 - right clicking with a dye will change the color of the block